For several years, California has been facing devastating droughts. Southern Oregon, where I live, has also experienced severe drought conditions.

 Another option is to simply pee OUTSIDE in your backyard.
 That way you use no water at all and have no potential unpleasant smell in the bathroom.
 We are animals, after all.
 And anyone who enjoys hiking already knows that there’s something rather nice about peeing outside.

-Another option is to pee in the shower (“go with the flow”), which will also help save millions of gallons of water per year.
+You can also pee in the shower (“go with the flow”), which will also help save millions of gallons of water per year.

 Now please excuse me.